SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ## 1.1 Quick Start

 This quick start consists of an ASP.NET Core sample app illustrating how to use all of the above management endpoints on Cloud Foundry and integrating the endpoint information via HTTP with [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html).

-Pay particular attention to the [Using Spring Boot Actuators with Apps Manager section](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html).
+For more information on how to use the Apps Manager with the Management endpoints, read the [Using Spring Boot Actuators with Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html) section.

 ### 1.1.1 Get Sample